 If you need a little help visualizing what you need to plan for ahead of time, grab your free Thanksgiving planning worksheet here:

-Really, there is no need to buy any Thanksgiving decorations whatsoever.
-It is a lovely time of year to make your home feel layered and cozy by adding richer colors and more texture.
-If you don’t have a giant fall wreath, a turkey figurine for your mantel, or a set of Thanksgiving dishes, no one will think any less of you.
+If you don’t have a giant fall wreath, autumn salt and pepper shakers, or a set of Thanksgiving dishes, no one will think any less of you.
 Promise.

 And it’s not just Christmas gift shopping!
 A lot of these things we want to get, if we are completely honest, are things are just for ourselves.